joanjib/json-grpc/README.md

 The following project is an improvement of the arex repository APP.

-The main two improvements are made into the "utilities" directory.
+Two improvements are made into the "utilities" directory.
 - error_track: this utility tries to bring a kind of Exceptions to the Golang (check server/main_.go)
 - macro_expansion: sometimes macros are very useful specially when your are dealing with generated code (gRPC).
-Thanks to this utility it's reduced the amount of code necessary to implement repetitive APIs
+Thanks to this utility it's reduced the amount of code necessary to implement repetitive APIs.
+This utility brings a kind of macro system to golang.

+It's also used a ORM : gorm, to reduce the amount of code.
+All entities are centralized in the models.go file.
+In the persiscence are used personalized domains and types (SQL), Gorm (Go) and SQL functions to do the most costly operarions into the database itself.

 Directory structure: